 Posted on Thursday 26 May 2016

-If you live anywhere near Spruce Grove, Canada, you can have a great time without feeling you've spent a fortune at all!
-The concert at the Spruce Grove Jubilee is totally free, and many of the other days activities are either budget friendly or free.
+If you live anywhere near Spruce Grove, Canada, you can have a great time without feeling you've spent a fortune.
+The concert at the Spruce Grove Jubilee is totally free, and many of the other activities are either budget-friendly or free.
 What more could a family of four want?
-Of course, if you don't live near Spruce Grove you'll want to map out the time it will take you to get here and other expenses.
+But, of course, if you don't live near Spruce Grove, you'll want to map out the cost of transport to get here and see if it's worth it.

-Let's look at some other activities you can get involved in besides that traditional family cookout!
-If you live in Victoria, Canada-then there are also many celebrations that you and yours can attend, again, many of these are cost free!
-The city of Victoria's fireworks will set off at 10:20, and you don't have to pay anything to get to visit and enjoy this grand finale!
+If you live in Victoria, there are also many celebrations that you and yours can attend.
+Again, many of these are cost-free.
+The city of Victoria's fireworks sets off at 10:20 p.m., and you don't have to pay anything to visit and enjoy this grand finale.

-Also, you can capture free red and white tee shirts early in the day as you walk around and enjoy other live entertainment.
-There might be a minimal parking fee and costs for food, but remember, everything is very budget friendly!
-Those in St. Albert will be celebrating this 149th birthday in Canada with tons of fun activities as well.
+Also, you can capture free red and white tee shirts early in the day as you walk around.
+There may be a minimal parking fee and costs for food, but everything is very budget-friendly.
+Those in St. Albert will also be celebrating this 149th birthday in Canada with tons of fun activities.

-The main activities are going to be at Rotary park--so make sure you plan on coming early to find decent parking.
-There is no doubt, on July 1, visitors and residents of all ages will enjoy all types of entertainment and outdoor activities at reasonable costs.
-Good food, good times and family bonding certainly is the goal all across Canada on July 1!
-If you're interested in volunteering at any of these scheduled venues, city officials would be highly appreciative!
-Many businesses are also offering one day employment for really good pay too--so you can decide what you'd like to do.
-Overall, make sure you stay local so you don't have to spend too much on gas.
+If you're interested in volunteering at any of these scheduled venues, city officials would be highly appreciative.
+Many businesses are also offering one-day employment for really good pay, so you can decide what you'd like to do.
+Overall, make sure you stay local, so you don't have to spend too much on gas.

-Don't forget that there will be partnering groups all across Canada hosting entertainment, fireworks and day activities too!
-Some of these are listed below, and if in doubt you can check with your local commerce centre to find out more information on just where and what activities will be taking place where you live, or nearby.
-And the best news....many activities won't come near $50.00 so get out and have a great, historic celebration for 2016!
+There will also be partnering groups all across Canada hosting entertainment, fireworks, and daytime activities.
+Some of them are listed below, and if in doubt, you can check with your local commerce centre to get more information on where and what activities will be taking place close to you.

-Parliament Hill Fireworks and Entertainment Calgary Canada Day Celebration and Fireworks Fort Edmonton Park and City Hall Celebration Montreal Flag Raising and Gun Salute with multiple other entertainment Fireworks at Fort McMurray And so much more!!
+Parliament Hill Fireworks and Entertainment Calgary Canada Day Celebration and Fireworks Fort Edmonton Park and City Hall Celebration Montreal Flag Raising and Gun Salute with multiple other entertainment Fireworks at Fort McMurray and much more!!